Wisconsin’s Fall Color is Spectacular

 Marinette County's Waterfall Tour

-Marinette County’s Waterfall Tour is a scenic wonder, especially in autumn.
+Marinette County’s Waterfall Tour is a true scenic wonder, especially in autumn.
 Marvel at a series of 15 falls and cascades throughout a 125-mile loop drive.
 See one or see them all; make this fall foliage tour as long or as short as you like.
 Half of the falls are located in county parks with fairytale-like footbridges and picture-perfect picnic areas.
-It’s a tour fit for friends, family, and pups too!
+It’s a tour fit for friends, family and pups too!

-The county also boasts some of the finest whitewater paddling in the Midwest.
+Marinette County also boasts some of the finest whitewater paddling in the Midwest.
 The Pike, Peshtigo and Pemebonwon Rivers run fast and clear through pine and hardwood forests, lit up with breathtaking colors during the autumn season.
 And their tributaries offer more than 620 miles of excellent trout fishing.

 Hayward Lakes Area